B-Chavez/Terminal-Markdown-HTML/03-MyFirstHTML/README.md

       * Make the second link bold.
       * Make the third link a placeholder so it goes nowhere.

-  * HINT: You should be looking up at the screen pretty often :P
+## * HINT: It helps to load the page in a Live Server and view your changes as you make them

   * Bonus:
     * Create an ordered list of steps to make a sandwich.